systematic-magic/aop/text.rst

 	:alt: Table notes
 	:scale: 99%

 12.4.
-Check that table font, title font and notes (additional information) fonts are used consistetly within the article (i.e. font should not vary from table to table).
+Check that table font, title font and notes (additional information) fonts are used consistently within the article (i.e. font should not vary from table to table).

 12.5.
 Check that table numbers.
-Tables should be numbered continuously, so thare are no gaps in the sequence.
-In other words there should be no situation when there are tables 1, 3 and 4 in the article, but table 2 is missing.
+Tables should be numbered continuously, so there are no gaps in the sequence.
+In other words, there should be no situation when there are tables 1, 3 and 4 in the article, but table 2 is missing.

 At the same time, upon authors request, tables can appear in the text in any order.
 E.g. table 2 before table 1 is OK.